pabloolvr/Ouclos/README.md

  - put ```/:id/deliver```
  Set an order with a given id as delivered.
 It requires user and admin authentication, if at least one of these two is not validated, a 401 error is returned.
 It returns a 404 error if id is not found in the database.

+The backend tests were manually made in the browser.

 ### Frontend

 - **Register:** The user must fill all the mandatory fields regarding to Personal Data, except phone.
 CPF and Email must be inserted in the correct formats otherwise there will be an error box informing to use the correct format.
 The fields regarding to Address are optional